alexwlchan/alexwlchan.net/src/_drafts/downloading-sqs-queues.md

 Putting this together, we have enough code to fetch ten messages from a queue.
 Then we can run this repeatedly until the queue runs out of messages.
 Rather than printing when we get the KeyError, we break out of the loop.
-And while we're here, let's wrap the code in a function:
+And then let's wrap the code in a function:

 ```python
 import boto3